 Looking for this Summer’s perfect berry pie?
 Well, look no further!
-Made with fresh, aromatic strawberries and a buttery, flaky crust, this Strawberry Pie is my go-to recipe for any BBQ, picnic or Summer weeknight treat.
+Made with fresh, aromatic strawberries and a buttery, flaky crust, this Strawberry Pie recipe is my go-to recipe for any BBQ, picnic or Summer weeknight treat.
 Don’t forget the dollop of ice cream!
-If you love this pie, definitely try my Apple Berry Bars, Strawberry Crumbles and Strawberry Rhubarb Pie!

 What do you say we kick this post off with a couple strawberry fun facts?
 During peak berry season, one acre of land can grow about 50,000 pounds of strawberries.
 Every plant on said land is hand-picked every 3 days!
 I don’t know about you but that totally blows my mind.